 18-2-101 CRS is the Colorado statute that defines criminal attempt.
 This is when a person, with the requisite intent to commit a crime, takes a substantial step towards committing the crime, but fails to complete the criminal act.

 In most cases, the penalty for criminal attempt is one class of offense lighter than punishment for the completed crime.

-To help you better understand criminal attempt sentencing, our Colorado criminal defense lawyers discuss, below:
+To help you better understand criminal attempt sentencing, our Denver Colorado criminal defense lawyers will discuss: